librarianjs/librarian/README.md

 #### POST|PUT /upload

 Upload the file.
-Potentially add flags for permissions and actions for this upload.

-- Compression (0-10)
-- Embeddable (true|false)
-- extra.* attributes (text)

-Returns the same data as `GET /<id>`
+Returns the same data as `GET /:id`

 ### File Access

 #### GET /:id

-Download the file
+Download the file with the correct mime-type.
+Images will be displayed in browser.

 #### GET /:id/meta

 Metadata about the file: